 These reactions tend to be our reactions also in similar circumstances.
 We still struggle to understand.
 We still struggle in our unrelenting desire for conquest, power, influence, and control in our politics and culture wars in the United States.

 Jesus did not conquer with a display of might over power.
 He conquered by submitting to death on the cross.
 He conquered by rising from the dead, and he promises to come again – at the end of the age – to judge the living and the dead.
-Only then will all things be put to right and all nations – every tribe, people, and tongue – submit to Jesus (Rev. 7:9) in the kingdom of God that will be established in the earth.
+Only then will all things be put to right, and then all nations – every tribe, people, and tongue – will submit to Jesus (Rev. 7:9) in the kingdom of God that will be established in the earth.
 (Rev. 21)

 God’s ways are higher than ours.
 His plans are not our plans.
-God is doing something in all the Earth.
+God is doing something new in all the Earth.
 He is redeeming mankind.
 He is doing this through the agency of people, though we do not completely understand.

 Sometimes, we need to be rebuked as Jesus rebuked his disciples for wanting to call down fire.
 We should understand better than they, because we have the benefit of hindsight.
 We have the Holy Spirit, yet, we continue to think that the way forward in this world is through worldly power, revolt, and conquest.

 Jesus said the world will hate us as it hated him, but we must continually be reminded that the way forward is the cross.
-The prophecies of Zechariah promise that the Messiah will conquer the world, but God will do this in His time and in His way.
+The prophecies of Zechariah promise that the Messiah will conquer the world, but God will do it in His time and in His way.

-In the Book of Revelation that gives us a glimpse at the end of the story, it is Christ the Lamb of God who accomplishes this.
+In the Book of Revelation that gives us a glimpse of the end of the story, it is Christ the Lamb of God who accomplishes this.
 Christ is the Lion of Judah, but He conquers as the Lamb of God, and we participate with Him in that conquest in our suffering as we are faithful as His salt and light in the world, spreading the Gospel – the good news – to the poor, the oppressed, the blind, and the captives.
 (Luke 4)

 “’Weep no more; behold, the Lion of the tribe of Judah, the Root of David, has conquered, so that he can open the scroll and its seven seals.’